hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 ## DESeq2 differential gene expression analysis workflow

-By previously creating the DESeq2 object with the appropriate design formula and running DESeq2 using the two lines of code:
+Previously, we created the DESeq2 object using the appropriate design formula and running DESeq2 using the two lines of code:

 ```r
 # DO NOT RUN